Stand up for the facts!

 The number of jobs in 2021 increased by about 4.4%, which was the highest percentage since 1979.
 Still, going back to 1940, the percentage increase seen in 2021 was exceeded 10 times.

 "By the end of this year, the deficit will be down to less than half what it was before I took office.
-The only president ever to cut the deficit by more than one trillion dollars in a single year."
+The only president ever to cut the deficit by more than $1 trillion in a single year."

 The math is correct based on projections, but this leaves out important context about exactly how big recent deficits have been.

-According to the Congressional Budget Office, the deficit at the end of 2020 was $3.129 trillion, due to the pandemic-driven economic collapse and historic government spending to cushion the blow.
+According to the Congressional Budget Office, the deficit at the end of 2020 was $3.129 trillion, because of the pandemic-driven economic collapse and historic government spending to cushion the blow.

 At the end of 2022, the CBO estimates the deficit will be $1.153 trillion.
 That’s about 36% of the deficit two years before.